 If you feel overwhelmed by clutter and need help to get through the process check out the FEARLESS DECLUTTERING E-Book!

 I don’t fit the minimalist mold in many ways.
 My home and wardrobe are full of vibrant colors.
 I like funky boho styles and costume jewelry.
-I have lots of hobbies and all the stuff to do them with.
+I have lots of hobbies to do them with.
 And probably, to be honest, I keep a little more stuff than I probably need.

 I pursue minimalism because it makes life simple.
 If minimalism ever makes life harder then you aren’t doing it right.
 Minimalism is about making the best of what you have and learning to love and grow where you’re planted.
 That’s why you can be a minimalist even if you’re always broke!
 That’s why minimalism is perfect for normal people like me and you!

-There is really no reason not to start enjoying simple living!
+There is really no reason not to start embracing minimalism!
 Now is the time to try the minimalist lifestyle!
 Learn why minimalism is good for your mental health and relationships, how it can transform your finances, so you can start having more energy and time for the things that matter!

 But what if simplifying your life sounds like an overwhelming task?